tomascharad/self-driving-car/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-I haven't still be able to use a state on which to save the last line calculated.
-Have to dive a bit deeper on how to pass a state to `clip1.fl_image`.

-I think that if I enable the line class as a state, then I could make a better prediction when the lanes are predicted to much abruptly from the past predictions, as for example in the end of the video.
+I haven't used the full state of the proposed line class,  if I would get more time for thinking, then I could make a better prediction when the lanes are predicted to much abruptly from the past predictions, as for example in the end of the video.

 A failure on the pipeline might be caused by the threshold not detecting enough lane points, in that case, we will have no data for the curvate.